 You can prevent Teardrop attack or Denial-of-Service attacks in general, by following the instructions given below.

-- Protecting the network layer: As these attacks target the network layer, you must defend it at all cost.
+- Protecting the network layer: As these attacks target the network layer, you must defend it at all costs.
 You can set up a proper firewall network so that the junk data gets filtered.

-Apart from that, you can ask your internet service provider to block all the unwanted traffic to the website.
+Apart from that, you can ask your internet service provider to block all unwanted traffic to the website.
 We hope that with this tutorial helped you in understanding the Teardrop attacks and the ways to mitigate it.
 Let us know in the comments section below if you’d like us to cover some other cybersecurity article.

 Also Read: What is a Credential-based cyberattack?